-The Bank obtained Class D preference shares in a global management fund.
-The Fund seeks to provide an income return consistent with capital preservation.
-The Fund seeks to achieve its objective by investing primarily in a portfolio of U.S. dollar denominated preferred securities and debt securities and pays distributions which are reinvested.
-This fund has 214 holdings which may individually have conversion features.
-The fund is not listed.
+In the prior year, the Bank obtained Class D preference shares in a global management fund.
+The Fund sought to provide an income return consistent with capital preservation.
+The Fund sought to achieve its objective by investing primarily in a portfolio of U.S. dollar denominated preferred securities and debt securities and paid distributions which were reinvested.
+The fund was not listed.